A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Features in GeoJSON contain a Geometry object and additional properties, and a FeatureCollection contains a list of Features.
 GeoJSON Specification (RFC 7946)

-<leaflet-map> allows to add GeoJSON features.
+<leaflet-geojson-map> allows to add GeoJSON features.
 Among the allowed properties:

 1. The style and popupContent properties are optional.